-- Only 9.8% of nurses reported absence as a result of the violent event. - Nurses working in nursing facilities or other facilities were most likely to miss a day of work or more as a result of the violent event (9.6% and 13% respectively).
+• Only 9.8 percent of nurses reported absence as a result of the violent event.

+• Nurses working in nursing facilities or other facilities were most likely to miss a day of work or more as a result of the violent event (9.6 percent and 13 percent respectively).